 Live confidently with laser vision correction, available through Avera Marshall Southwest Ophthalmology.
-Dr. Curtis Louwagie offers a full range of eye services, from management of eye conditions to corrective eye surgery.
-He and his team use the latest techniques to help improve eyesight for people.
+Dr. Curtis Louwagie and Dr. Ajay Shalwala offers a full range of eye services, from management of eye conditions to corrective eye surgery.
+They and their team use the latest techniques to help improve eyesight for people.

 Choosing the best laser vision correction will depend on your eyes.
-Free screening consultations are available with a technician who can help you identify your best options for Lasik procedures.
+Free screening consultations are available with a technician who can help you identify your best options for vision correction procedures.

-If the consultation reveals that you may be a candidate for Lasik, a full comprehensive exam from an ophthalmologist will be done, where all options will be discussed, including premium implant options.
-If your doctor does not recommend Lasik, he will work with you to determine what is the right method for your vision correction.
-Lasik is just one option for vision correction.
+If the consultation reveals that you may be a candidate for LASIK OR LASEK, a full comprehensive exam from an ophthalmologist will be done, where all options will be discussed, including premium implant options.
+If your doctor does not recommend LASIK OR LASEK, he will work with you to determine what is the right method for your vision correction.
+There are multiple options for vision correction.

 About Laser Correction

 Glasses and contacts used to be the only options available to correct refractive conditions.
 With advances in excimer lasers and surgical procedures there are now other options available to correct vision problems.
-Lasik, IntraLase, PRK, CK and IOLs are just a few of the choices you have.
+LASIK, LASEK, IntraLase, PRK, CK and IOLs are just a few of the choices you have.
 It is important to find the procedure that is best for your specific eye situation.
 An ophthalmologist can work with you to determine what laser correction is the best for you.